D&D Naming Conventions by Race: Complete Reference Guide

 Halfling Naming Conventions

 Halfling surnames are perhaps the most charming in all of D&D. They follow compound patterns that celebrate domestic life, nature, and everyday pleasures: Goodbarrel, Tealeaf, Underbough, Brushgather.
-Where a dwarf's clan name boasts of battle, a halfling's surname boasts of a well-tended garden or a particularly fine vintage.
+Where a dwarf's clan name brags of battle, a halfling's surname brags of a well-tended garden or a particularly fine vintage.
 Lightfoot halflings tend toward simpler names, while stout halflings favor slightly more elaborate options.

 These halfling names illustrate the cheerful, domestic naming traditions of D&D's smallest adventurers.
 Notice the contrast between the warm, familiar given names and the whimsical compound surnames that celebrate hearth and home.